 Getting a divorce in Singapore can be challenging, especially if you’re far from your usual support system.
 It can also be particularly tricky to get divorced here if you’re an expat on a DP or any other visa/pass.
-But if you have been considering filing for divorce and want a quick understanding of your options either as a local or an expat, we’ve put together a useful guide to some of the most common FAQs when it comes to divorce on the red dot – this useful downloadable from the Singapore courts is also a great place to start.
-If you and your spouse are going through a tough time, it’s worth attending marriage counselling prior to contemplating separation or divorce.
-Have you already made up your mind to divorce?
-We’ve shortlisted some top Singapore law firms and divorce lawyers in Singapore to help you get the process going.
+But if you have been considering filing for divorce and want a quick understanding of your options, either as a local or an expat, we’ve put together a useful guide to some of the most common FAQs when it comes to divorce in Singapore–this useful downloadable from the Singapore courts is also a great place to start.

 Read more: How to break the news of your divorce to the kids